OperatorFoundation/shapeshifter-transports/README.md

 You should use a transport that is likely to work on the network where your application is currently being blocked.
-This changes over time as the network administrators alter their blocking rules.
-Two popular transports are meek and obfs4, so those might be a good starting point if you don't know how blocking is implementing on your network.
+This changes over time as the network administrators alter their blocking rules. obfs4 is a popular transport, so that might be a good starting point if you don't know how blocking is implementing on your network.
 If you are an application developer using Pluggable Transports, feel free to reach out to the Operator Foundation for help in determining which transport might work best for your application.
 Email